ecmwf/aviso/docs/source/guide/aviso_ecmwf.rst

 .. _aviso_ecmwf:

-How Aviso works at ECMWF
+How Aviso Works at ECMWF
 ========================

 This section presents how Aviso has been configured and deployed at ECMWF.
 This is a real-life example of usage of Aviso as well as a service users can request to access.